saileshdwivedy30/Ask-My-Email/README.md

 🚀 Retrieve, analyze, and chat with your emails using an AI-powered **Retrieval-Augmented Generation (RAG)** chatbot.

-🔍 Uses **Gmail API, LangChain, ChromaDB, and DeepSeek R1 14B (via Ollama)** for intelligent email retrieval & responses.
+🔍 Uses **Gmail API, Beautiful Soup, LangChain, ChromaDB, and DeepSeek R1 14B (via Ollama)** for intelligent email retrieval & responses.

 ---